 Seed Mats

-If you want to start flower seeds in a large area, mats can be a good solution.
-A seed mat is made of a soft-growing medium.
-The seeds are already inside, so you don't have to add any.
+If you want to start seeds in a large area, mats can be a good solution.
+A seed mat is made of a soft-growing medium and is most often used for planting grass seeds.
+The seeds are embedded into the mat, so you don't have to add any.

 To use, you just remove the seed mat from the box and unroll it in the desired planting area.
 Water and then follow the manufacturer's tips for ongoing care.
 As the seeds grow, the blanket material helps prevent weed growth.